Mary Lobel: Biography

 Through Crum, she met Edgar Lobel, a research student 12 years her senior, and the couple were effectively engaged by 1918.
-In 1919, Lobel attended St. Hugh's College, Oxford, reading history and taught history at Norwich High School after she graduated in 1922.
+In 1919, Lobel attended St Hugh's College, Oxford, reading history and taught history at Norwich High School after she graduated in 1922.
+The couple married on 24 August 1927 and moved to Oxford.

-The Lobels married on 24 August 1927 and moved to Oxford.
-Edgar died in 1982 and Lobel lived alone, suffering from Alzheimer's disease.
-She moved to Wardington House nursing home, Banbury where she died on 1 December 1993.
-She left her estate to St Hugh’s College, Somerville College, and the Historic Towns Trust.

-Mary Lobel worked on the Victoria County History as a contributor to A History of the County of Oxford from the 1930s and as its Oxfordshire county editor from the 1950s until 1972.
+Mary Lobel worked for the Victoria County History, as a contributor to A History of the County of Oxford, from the 1930s; and as the VCH's Oxfordshire county editor from the 1950s until 1972.
 Thereafter she concentrated on editing the three-volume British Atlas of Historic Towns.
 While editing the Victoria County History, Lobel was also a librarian at Somerville College, Oxford.

 Lobel was made an OBE in 1990.

+Final years and death

+Edgar died in 1982 and Lobel lived alone, suffering from Alzheimer's disease.
+She moved to Wardington House nursing home, Banbury, where she died on 1 December 1993.
+She left her estate to St Hugh's College, Somerville College, and the Historic Towns Trust.